solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId between 400000 and 400100
     ```

-    and then retrive the same information from the table with a clustered index:
+The similar query on the clustered index table:

     ```sql
     SELECT